w7-3/webautomate-pipeline-resources/src/docs/feature-set.spec.md

     - Resources: when hovered over, it will show a dropdown menu with all available resources.
 Clicking on a resource will take you to the resource page.
     - Shop: nothing happens when hovered over, but clicking on it will take you to the shop page, where you can purchase subscriptions and other products.
     - The User-Icon: nothing happens when hovered over, but clicking on it will take show a dropdown menu with the following options:
-        - Login: if not logged in, clicking on it will take you to the login page.
+        - LoginPage: if not logged in, clicking on it will take you to the login page.
         - Create Account: if not logged in, clicking on it will take you to the registration page.
         - Settings: clicking on it will show a modal with the user settings.
 The following options are available:
             - Your Preferred Language: allows you to select your preferred language.